Live With Us

 Am I lonely?; Dunbar Homes has 57 residents, plus many staff and volunteers, and a lifestyle program tailored to the individual resident as well as group activities.
 Spiritual/Pastoral care is also met according to the individual’s needs.

-Am I frightened at night? ; Dunbar has 24 hour staffing, and regular security patrols overnight, as well as a gated, secure home.
+Am I frightened at night? ; Dunbar has 24 hour staffing, as well as a gated, secure home.
 CCTV is also used to ensure Dunbar residents can feel safe and secure at all times.

 Do I forget to take my medications?; Dunbar can organise and even administer your medications.